-Survey data2 collected by the U.S. Census Bureau for January 20 - February 1, 2021 show an increase in both anxiety (+ 6.8%) and depression (+ 10.9%) among adults in Washington, compared to the previous reporting period of January 6 - 18, 2021 (Graph 6).
-In the most recent reporting period represented below, just over 2 million adults in Washington reported symptoms of anxiety on all or most days of the previous week, while 1.38 million reported the same frequency of symptoms of depression.
+Survey data8 collected by the U.S. Census Bureau for February 3 - 15, 2021 show a decrease in both anxiety (-13%) and depression (-13%) among adults in Washington, compared to the previous reporting period of January 20 - February 1, 2021 (Graph 6).
+In the most recent reporting period represented on the following page, approximately 1.8 million adults in Washington reported symptoms of anxiety on all or most days of the previous week, while 1.2 million reported the same frequency of symptoms of depression.
+Please note that the same respondent may have reported frequent symptoms of both anxiety and depression, and these numbers are not cumulative.
 For these measures, the standard error suggests that the inaccuracy of estimates may be around 6.7% above or below the numbers previously mentioned.
 This survey data is not in any way related to the data presented in previous sections.